NaiyanJones/naiyanjones.github.io/_posts/2020-10-10-difference-between-netnography-virtual-ethnography.md

   google:
     tracking_id: UA-168799890-2
     anonymize_ip: false
+header:
+  teaser: "/assets/images/undraw_thinking.png"
 ---

 ![](/assets/images/undraw_thinking.png)

 Recently another researcher contacted me after reading an old article of mine comparing [virtual ethnography, Netnography, & digital sociology](https://naiyanjones.com/reddit/research-frameworks-ethnograhpy-netnography-sociology/) from the perspectives of a research framewors.
 I was asked for some clarification about Netnography and what I termed 'virtual ethnography'

 > I have the feeling that Netnography is a more specific and detailed online ethnography, am I right?

 In a word, yes.

 [Kozinet himself](https://kozinets.net/archives/475 ) differentiates Netnography from ethnography because he says his approach is structured and carried out within a framework.
 He compares this to online ethnography which is a more general term for a set of different umbrella approaches.
 He goes on and says: